-One of Sweden’s most famous, leading directors and playwrights Mattias Andersson will create dance with the dancers of Cullbergbaletten and for the very first time Andersson works with dancers.
+One of Sweden’s most famous, leading directors and playwrights Mattias Andersson will create dance with the dancers of Cullbergbaletten.
 The Mental States of Sweden in Dance is a continuation to Andersson's acclaimed documentary theatrical research project The Mental States of Gothenburg and The Mental States of Sweden.
 World premiere September 8, 2017 at Elverket, Stockholm in collaboration with The Royal Dramatic Theatre.

 As in his previous works, the starting point is a comprehensive documentary interview project together with sociologists and researchers.
 People from different social backgrounds, from north to south in Sweden, are asked "Is there a special event in your life that you would like to see danced by Sweden's leading dance company?".